Home

 In the early days prospectors panned for gold in the Yankee Fork Salmon River area from the late 1860's to 1879.

-Then in 1880, the Yankee Fork Consolidated Gravel Mining Company built a ditch to bring water here for their new hydraulic gold mining operations.
+Then in 1880, the Yankee Fork Consolidated Gravel Mining Company built a ditch to deliver water for their new hydraulic gold mining operations.

 In 1909, the Sunbeam Consolidated Gold Mines Company chose this same area for a hydroelectric plant to provide power for their mine and mill 13-miles away on Jordan Creek.
 This location was chosen because the flow rate of the Salmon River was adequate to drive the turbines.
 It was also hoped that the upriver hot springs would keep the water warm enough for winter power plant operation.
 The strategy was sound but the company went bankrupt in 1911.